Use the Internet Monitor query interface - Amazon CloudWatch

-Using the Amazon CloudWatch Internet Monitor query interface
+Use the Internet Monitor query interface

-An option for understanding more about internet traffic for your AWS application is to use the Amazon CloudWatch Internet Monitor query interface.
+An option for understanding more about internet traffic for your AWS application is to use the Internet Monitor query interface.
 To use the query interface, you create a query with data filters that you choose, and then run the query to return a subset of your Internet Monitor data.
 Exploring the data that the query returns can give you insights into how your application is performing on the internet.

 You can query and explore all the metrics that Internet Monitor captures with your monitor, including availability and performance scores, bytes transferred, round-trip times, and time to first byte (TTFB).